galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 - Export the expression table to AnnData and inspect its dimensions
 - Evaluate transcript-based and morphology-based quality control metrics and map them onto the tissue image
 - Apply filters and record how many cells each one removes
-- Execute normalisation, feature selection, scaling, dimensionality reduction and clustering
+- Execute normalisation, feature selection, dimensionality reduction and clustering
 - Identify marker genes for each cluster and assign a biological description supported by published evidence
 - Appraise CellTypist, Squidpy and LIANA outputs and explain what each one does not establish
 time_estimation: 5H
 key_points:
 - Xenium measures individual segmented cells, so morphology metrics such as cell area are quality control criteria in their own right, alongside transcript counts
-- Filters interact.
-The cell area cutoff also removed the highest-count objects in this section, so thresholds have to be reported together rather than one at a time
+- On a cropped region, gene-level filters remove genes that are real but absent from the field of view, so a crop has to be reported alongside the results
+- Choosing a Leiden resolution is a judgement about biology, not a default.
+Compare what each split is made of, and reject a resolution that merges distinct lineages
 - A Leiden group is a partition of a graph, not a cell type.
 Marker genes, position in the tissue and the quality control profile decide what it is
 - Reference-based annotation is only as good as its reference.
-When CellTypist and the marker genes disagree, the marker genes are the stronger evidence
-- Expression-based ligand-receptor rankings need a spatial cross-check before they become hypotheses worth testing
+High agreement at low confidence is the signature of cells forced onto the nearest available label
 requirements:
 -
     type: "internal"